csirmazbendeguz/pokemon-memory-game/readme.txt

-A simple memory game I made as a school assignment with Java Swing.
+A simple memory game I made for a school assignment with Java Swing.
 This is the NetBeans project.

 Original graphics resources are in the "img/resources" folder.